azaghal/Factorio-ConstructionPlannerContinued/README.md

 -   Ghost construction is approved (by click-dragging) or unapproved (by shift-click-dragging) using the *Construction Planner*_tool.
 -   Automatic approval toggle can be used to change behaviour for newly placed ghosts for faster building when necessary.
 -   Blueprints can be created and updated using any combination of unapproved and approved ghosts.
+-   Approval status is indicated via check mark shown on top of the ghost entity.
+Green check mark indicates that ghost entity has been approved for construction.
+Grey check mark indicates that ghost entity has not been approved for construction.
+Check mark size is configurable via map settings.

 Contributions